No9/venshare/content/posts/2020-05-30---serverless-rust/index.md

         }
     ```

-3. Once the code changes are complete you should be able to run the service with
+3. Once the code changes are complete you should be able to run the service with:
     ```
-    $ appsody run
+    appsody run --docker-options "--env MY_NAME=tibbs"
     ```
+    where `--docker-options` passes the environment settings to the container

 4. The service should now be available on http://localhost:8000/ and if you open it in a browser it will now return.
     ```json
         {
-            "name" : "Not Provided"
+            "name" : "tibbs"
         }
     ```